llnl/axom/src/examples/shaping_tutorial/lesson_03/README.md

 ## Challenge

-Let's create a setup for an ice cream cone, which will consist of a cone, and ice cream scoop and a bunch of sprinkes.
+Let's create a setup for an ice cream cone, which will consist of a cone, and ice cream scoop and a bunch of sprinkles.

 <div style="text-align: center;">
 <p>